projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

 ======================

 We've introduced the network virtualization solution in ACRN, from the top level architecture to the detailed TX and RX flow.
-Currently, the control plane and data plane are all processed in ACRN device model, which may bring some overhead.
+The control plane and data plane are all processed in ACRN Device Model, which may bring some overhead.
 But this is not a bottleneck for 1000Mbit NICs or below.
 Network bandwidth for virtualization can be very close to the native bandwidth.
-For high speed NIC (e.g.  10Gb or above), it is necessary to separate the data plane from the control plane.
+For a high-speed NIC (for example, 10Gb or above), it is necessary to separate the data plane from the control plane.
 We can use vhost for acceleration.
 For most IoT scenarios, processing in user space is simple and reasonable.